GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 - Deploy tests and navigate straight to the test suite:
 - `sfdx force:org:open -p /c/jasmineTests.app -u {username}`

+##### Known Issues

+- As of Salesforce v57.0 (Spring '23), Salesforce introduced [Lightning Web Security for Lightning web components (GA) and Aura components (Beta)](https://help.salesforce.com/s/articleView?id=release-notes.rn_lc_lws.htm&release=242&type=5) which is enabled by default on new and scratch orgs.
+Enabling this feature causes the Jasmine test suite to error out by not recognizing the global `$T` variable.
+To turn this off, go to `Setup > Session Settings > Lightning Web Security` and uncheck `Use Lightning Web Security for Lightning web components (GA) and Aura components (Beta)`.
+Since turning this off is only to execute tests, suggest toggling off the setting, validating tests, and turning it back on.

 ## Updating package.xml version